Articles

 - 32-bit operating system, with 16-bit code

-- up to 512 mbyte RAM adressable
+- up to 512 mbyte RAM addressable

 - file size up to 4 gbyte